lrmn7/personal-bio/USING.md

 # How to use this ?

 - Star the repository to show your support
-- Also, if you need any help, feel free connect me on Discord (L`RMN#9749)
+- Also, if you need any help, feel free connect me on [Discord](https://discord.gg/2pkvB82NaS)

 ### Using the Template